keepaliveit-staging/staging.keepaliveit.co.uk/_consultation/cloud/benefits-of-using-saas-over-self-hosted-software.markdown

 Examples:
 Google Docs

-Source code is hidden from prying eyes

-Software can't be cracked
+Source code is hidden from prying eyes, meaning software can't be cracked